timgoud/terraform-provider-zabbix/website/docs/r/host.html.markdown

 * `host` - (Required) Technical name of the host.
 * `name` - (Required) Visible name of the host.
 * `monitored` - (Optional) Whether the host is monitored or not.
 Can be `true` (default, monitored), `false` (not monitored).
-* `interfaces` - (Required, Mulitple, Min: 1)  List of the host interfaces.
+* `interfaces` - (Required, Multiple, Min: 1)  List of the host interfaces.
 Note that any changes to interface will trigger recreate.
   * `main` - (Required) Define if it is the default interface or not.
 Can be `true` (default, is default interface), `false` (not default interface).
   * `dns` - (Optional) Interface DNS name.
   * `ip` - (Optional) Interface IP address
   * `port` - (Optional) TCP/UDP port number of agent.
 Default is `10050`.
   * `type` - (Optional) Interface type.
 Can be `agent` (default), `snmp`, `ipmi`, `jmx`.
-* `groups` - (Optional) List of host groups the host belongs to.
+* `groups` - (Optional) List of host group names the host belongs to.
-* `templates` - (Optional) List of templates link to the host.
+* `templates` - (Optional) List of template names link to the host.

 ## Attribute Reference